 Well-made, but less than ideal for non-military users.

 - Air-filled compass housing can't develop a bubble

 - Self-luminous tritium lighting

 - Deep-well compass housing for multiple magnetic zones

 - Compass dial slow to settle

-It's true that Cammenga's version of the M-1950 compass has a super-strong case and housing, and can't develop an air bubble since it's a dry card design.
+It's true that Cammenga's version of the M-1950 compass has a super-strong case and housing, and can't develop an air bubble since it's a dry card (induction dampening) design.
 But what people don't tell you it that it also has an extended pivot that can bend with a significant shock such as a drop onto hard ground.
 Once the pivot is bent, the dial will not produce repeatable, accurate readings.
-Note the official military 'shock' test — a 'drop test' of 90 cm (3 feet) onto a table covered with a 10cm (4-inch) layer of plastic-covered sand.
+Note the official military 'shock' test — an easy 'drop test' of 90 cm (3 feet) onto a table covered with a 10cm (4-inch) layer of plastic-covered sand.

 The M-1950 lensatic compass design is also frequently extolled for its superior accuracy over most orienteering-style compass designs in shooting an azimuth (taking a bearing) to an objective or landmark.
 Let's examine that.